hiveot/hub.capnp/docs/hive-design.md

 The Hub infrastructure is build on [Cap'n Proto](https://capnproto.org/) and leverages [capabily based security](https://en.wikipedia.org/wiki/Capability-based_security).
 Cap'n proto can use various types of transport, like a simple pipe, Unix domain sockets, and TCP sockets.
 Communication is encrypted using TLS.

-### Hive Gateway

-The Hive Gateway is the entry point to the capabilities of services in the Hive.
-Each Hive computing device runs a gateway that acts as a proxy to its services.
-Direct access to services and IoT devices is blocked.
-Only gateway access is possible.

-Hive gateways communicate using the capnp protocol as their purpose is to provide capabilities, which is unique to capnp.

-Hive gateways can discover each other through DNS-SD and offer capabilities from these discovered gateways.
+Internally, Hub services communicate using capnp over Unix Domain sockets.
+Externally, the Hub Gateways provide capnp APIs using TCP sockets.

+A gateway services provides capabilities to the services that are available on the Hub itself or via the gateway of a participating device.
 While the extra hop to a different gateway might add extra latency, the (planned) use of [level 3 protocol](https://capnproto.org/rpc.html) will allow the capability to be transferred using a direct connect to the offering service.
-Level 3 is in development for the go-capnp implementation as of mid 2022.
+Level 3 is in development for the go-capnp implementation in 2022.

 If identical capabilities are available from multiple gateways then the connected gateway automatically selects the most efficient option.
 This allows for automatic failover in case a gateway is no longer available.

-Access to capabilities via non-capability protocols, such as HTTP, MQTT, gRPC, is provided through so-called protocol bindings, which are services running on a Hive device.
-These service provide a bridge between the external facing protocol and the internal capnp protocol.
-In order to access these services a authorization token is required, which is provided by an (planned) authorization protocol binding using BASIC, DIGIST, or OAUTH2.
+Access to capabilities via non-capability protocols, such as HTTP, MQTT, gRPC, is provided through so-called protocol gateway services.
+These services provide a bridge between the external facing protocol and the internal capnp protocol.
+In order to access these services authorization is required, based on the gateway protocol.
+For example BASIC, DIGEST, or OAUTH2 authentication.

-While the Gateway provides the ability to obtain capabilities, the available capabilities are constrained by authorization of the client.
+While a Gateway provides the ability to access capabilities, the available capabilities are constrained by authorization of the client.
 Client authorization can be obtained by using a client certificate or login credentials for authentication.

-To determine which capability an authorized user has access to, the gateway uses the authorization service.
-The rules are based on the type of client, eg IoT device, service, consumer, and its role, viewer, operator or administrator.
-Not all capabilities are immediately available, as some can require additional end-user input.

-Some examples of capability constraints:
-1. IoT devices can only use the publish/subscribe capability for Things of which they are the publisher.
-2. Consumers can only use the subscribe/read/query capabilities for Things that are in the same group as they are.
-3. Consumers can only use the publish/write capability for Things that are in the group they have the 'operator' or 'admin' role.

-These constraints are embedded in the capability that is provided by the service.
-The gateway is unaware of these constraints and simply passes the capability on to the client.

-### IoT Protocol Binding Communication

-Communication with IoT devices or services take place through IoT protocol binding services.
-PB services connect using the 3rd party IoT device protocol and converts this to Hub messages with WoT prescribed documents.
-This enables the Hub to communicate with any IoT device or service for which a protocol is available.

-Protocol bindings are responsible for:
-* Create a 'TD' Thing Description document for available Things
-* Send events when Thing properties or outputs change value.
-* Pass on actions requested via the Hub to the Thing's IoT device

-### IoT Device Communication

-IoT devices or services that are HiveOT compatible can directly communicate with the Hub gateway without the need of for a protocol binding.
-The gateway provides a set of services to work with these devices/services.

-1. Provisioning process
-    1. The administrator provides a list of pre-approved devices and their secrets
-    2. An IoT device can submit a provisioning request with or without an OOB (out of band) secret
-    3. The administrator can view a list of provisioning requests for approval
-    4. The administrator can approve a request
-    5. An IoT device receives provisioning approval along with a signed certificate used for secure machine-to-machine communication.
-2. IoT device publishes one or more TDs of Things available through the device
-3. IoT device publishes an event when Thing properties or output values change
-4. IoT device receives a request for action

-There is little difference between IoT device communication and protocol binding communication to the Hub.
-They both perform the actions described above.
+To determine which capability an authenticated client has access to, the gateway uses the authorization service.
+The rules are based on the type of client, eg IoT device, service, or user, and the role in groups the client shares with Things.

+## IoT Gateway

+The HiveOT includes various gateways to facilitate communication between the Hub and the world around it.
+The IoT Gateway is intended for interaction with IoT devices and protocol adapters.

+The IoT Gateway service is a capnp based service that provides capabilities for IoT devices to:
+1. Discover the IoT Gateway endpoint(s) to use.
+2. Provision an IoT device with a valid certificate.
+3. Publish the TD documents of Things it is responsible for.
+4. Publish Thing events.
+5. Subscribe to Thing action requests.

+IoT devices that support this API can use it directly.
+The capabilities API provide inherit security through built-in constraints.
+Only capabilities that the client is allowed to use are provided from the IoT Gateway.

+See the IoT gateway service README for more details on using its API.

+### IoT Gateway Protocol Bindings

+IoT Protocol bindings are services that translate between a 3rd party IoT protocol and the IoT Gateway API.
+The following bindings are on the short to intermediate roadmap:

+1. HTTPS 'idprov' binding that implements the idprov discovery and provisioning protocol.
+2. HTTPS binding for publishing TD documents and events.
+3. HTTPS Websocket binding for subscribing to thing actions.
+4. ZWave binding that connects to a zwave USB controller and is a publisher for its ZWave devices.
+5. OwServer one-wire binding that connects to a OWServer gateway is a publisher for its 1-wire devices.
+6. Openweathermap binding that connects to the OWM server and is a publisher for weather information.
+7. IPCam binding that is a publisher for IP Cameras snapshots.
+8. ISY99x binding that is a publisher for ISY99x connected Insteon devices.
+9. SNMP binding that is a publisher for SNMP discovered network devices.
+10. Location tracking bindings:
+    a.
+Bluetooth location binding that discovers nearby bluetooth devices.
+    b.
+Wifi location binding that discovers nearby wifi mobile devices.
+    c.
+Android location tracking service that tracks Android user location.
+    d. iPhone location tracking service that tracks iPhone user location.
+    e.
+Bindings for integration with location tracking services.
+    f.
+Image recognition to identify people and animals.
+11. ZigBee binding that is a publisher for ZigBee network devices.
+12. Hue binding that connects to Philips Hue lights.
+13. LoRa binding connects to a LoRa gateway and is a publisher for LoRa devices.
+14. CoAP binding that connects to a CoAP gateway is a publisher for CoAP devices.
+15. Health and Activity tracking bindings that determine what is going on:
+    a.
+Fitbit integration binding.
+    b.
+Emergency button binding for detecting an alarm. - senior living safety, lone worker safety, ...

+There are hundreds more potential bindings to develop.
+In order to simplify development a library supporting the WoT scripting API is (will be) available in golang, javascript, python and other programming languages.

+## User Gateway

+The user gateway is intended for interacting with end-users of information collected by the HiveOT Hub.

+The user gateway service is a capnp based service that provides capabilities for end users to:
+1. Discover the User Gateway endpoint(s) to use.
+2. Authenticate a user.
+3. Retrieve available Things from the directory.
+4. Read historical Thing values from the history store.
+5. Subscribe to Thing value updates.
+6. Publish Thing actions.

+See the User gateway service README for more details on using its API.

+### User Gateway Protocol Bindings

+User gateway protocol bindings are services that translate between the Hub's capnp protocol and end-user protocols.
+The following bindings are on the short to intermediate roadmap:

+1. DNS-SD to discover gateway addresses
+2. HTTPS Authentication using BASIC, DIGEST, OAUTH2
+3. HTTPS REST API to query Thing directory and values
+4. MQTT binding to pub/sub over MQTT

+### Admin Gateway

+The admin gateway is intended for allowing administrators to manage the HiveOT Hub.

+The admin gateway is a capnp based service that provides capabilities to:
+1. List provisioning requests.
+2. Approve or revoke a provisioning request.
+3. Manage users (CRUD)
+4. Manage groups of Things and Users
+5. Manage certificates

+See the Admin gateway service README for more details on using its API.

 ### Pub/Sub Communication